Data Visualization

 Stories

-• There have been at least 7 major covid variants, persisting for 4-6 months each
+• There were at least 7 major covid variants, persisting for 4-6 months each

 What is data visualization?